Robert Surtees (antiquarian)

-Robert Surtees (1 April 1779 – 13 February 1834) was a celebrated English historian and antiquary of his native County Durham.
+Robert Surtees (1 April 1779 – 13 February 1834) was a British historian and antiquary of his native County Durham.

 Early life

 Surtees maternal grandfather, Robert Surtees of Redworth Hall.

 Surtees was born in South Bailey, Durham on 1 April 1779.
 He was the only surviving child of Dorothy Surtees (d.
 1797) and Robert Surtees of Mainsforth (d.
 1802), who were first cousins.

 His maternal grandparents were Robert Surtees of Redworth Hall, and the former Dorothy Lambton (second daughter of Thomas Lambton of Hardwick).
 His aunt, Jane Surtees (co-heiresses of their father Robert Surtees), also married a first cousin, Lt.
 Crosier Surtees, who died in 1803 when returning from a banquet with Lord Barnard at Raby Castle when he drunkenly fell into the moors and froze to death.
 They were grandparents of Henry Surtees, who inherited Redworth Hall, and Charles Surtees, who eventually inherited Mainsforth Hall.

 He was educated at Kepier School, Houghton-le-Spring, and later at Christ Church, Oxford, graduating with a B.A. degree in 1800 and a M.A. degree in 1803.
 In school, he befriended Reginald Heber, later The Right Reverend Bishop of Calcutta.